rmurphey/chrome-http2-log-parser/README.md

 ## Usage

-Given a file `session.txt` that is a sibling of the file that contains the following code:
+Given a file `session.txt` that contains the output of the Chrome HTTP/2 net-internals log, and given that it is a sibling of the file `report.js` that contains the following code:

 ```js
 var path = require('path');